What is Vasculitis?

 - Medium vessel.
 Buerger's disease, cutaneous vasculitis, Kawasaki disease, polyarteritis nodosa

 - Small vessel.
-Behçet's syndrome, Churg–Strauss syndrome, cutaneous vasculitis, Henoch–Schönlein purpura, microscopic polyangiitis, Wegener's granulomatosis, Golfer's vasculitis, cryoglobulinemia
+Behçet's syndrome, Churg–Strauss syndrome, cutaneous vasculitis, Henoch–Schönlein purpura, microscopic polyangiitis, Granulomatosis with polyangiitis (GPA), Golfer's vasculitis, cryoglobulinemia

 Vasculitis occurs when the immune system attacks the blood vessels by mistake.
 What causes this to happen isn't fully understood.
 Sometimes an autoimmune disorder triggers vasculitis.
 Autoimmune disorders occur when the immune system makes antibodies (proteins) that attack and damage the body's own tissues or cells.